-The Froedtert & the Medical College of Wisconsin Neurosciences Center has long been a leader in the diagnosis and treatment of complex disorders of the brain, spine and muscle systems.
+The Froedtert & MCW Neuroscience Center has long been a leader in the diagnosis and treatment of complex disorders of the brain, spine and muscle systems.

 As the region's only academic medical center, Froedtert & the Medical College of Wisconsin are involved in leading, nationally recognized initiatives geared toward providing the best possible outcomes in our community — improving the quality of life for our neighbors.
-Many specialty and subspecialty programs and services are offered by the Froedtert & the Medical College of Wisconsin Neurosciences Center including:
+Many specialty and subspecialty programs and services are offered by the Froedtert & the Medical College of Wisconsin Neuroscience Center including:

 Neurology-Related Programs and Services

 The physicians and staff in the Neuroscience Center partner with physicians from other areas to provide comprehensive care for a variety of diseases and conditions.

 When someone has cancer, he or she may experience a lesser known side effect of the disease and/or treatment.
 The side effect involves changes in cognition — a person’s ability to think, reason and perceive.
 These changes may occur because cancer in the brain (a brain tumor) or cancer treatment can affect the way the brain works.
 Learn more about the Neuro-Oncology Cognitive Clinic.

 The Froedtert & MCW Eye Institute is a national leader as a full-service academic ophthalmology program.
 Dedicated to the highest quality patient care, education, and vision research, the faculty and staff strive to provide state-of-the-art clinical and surgical patient care in a compassionate and timely way.